Churruca-class destroyer (1927): Design

 The second group differed only slightly from the first.
 Their displacement was greater, at 1543 t standard and 2209 t at full load and they had greater bunkerage for the fuel oil, with capacity for 548 t, which gave them a range of 4500 nmi at 14 kn.
 The third group differed greatly, as their construction had been delayed and newer systems were added.
 Their displacement was increased again, at 1676 t standard and 2205 t at full load.
 They retained the increased fuel capacity and range of the second group while having different armament.
 They were equipped with four 120 mm guns and but had six 37 mm in three twin mounts and three 20 mm cannon for anti-aircraft defence.

 In the early 1940s, all the surviving Spanish ships were modified and had one of the 120 mm guns landed and were given two twin-mounted 37 mm guns and four 20 mm cannon for improved anti-air defence.
 They retained their torpedo tubes, but the number of depth charge throwers was increased to four.
 In later years, some of the 37 mm and 20 mm guns were removed.
 The third group, or Alava class, underwent modernisation in the early 1960s.
-Their forcecastle was lengthened by 8.0 m and the displacement increased to 1842 t standard and 2287 t at full load.
+Their forecastle was lengthened by 8.0 m and the displacement increased to 1842 t standard and 2287 t at full load.
 The engines were rerated at 31500 shp and the ships had a maximum speed of 29 kn, with fuel oil capacity of 370 t.
 Their armament was completely made over, with three single 76 mm/50 calibre guns, three 40 mm/70 calibre SP48 anti-aircraft guns, two side-launching racks for six anti-submarine (ASW) torpedoes, two Hedgehog ASW mortars, eight depth charge throwers and two depth charge racks.
 A lattice mast was added and caps were placed on the funnels and they were given MLA-1B air search radar, SG-6B surface search radar, Decca TM-626 navigational radar and two Mk 63 fire control radar sets.
 For ASW, the two ships were equipped with SQS-30A hull-mounted sonar.

 In Argentine Navy service, the two vessels that became known as the Cervantes class had their midships 120 mm gun replaced with two twin 40 mm guns with the 76 mm gun later being replaced with a further twin 40 mm mount.
 Two of the twin mounts were located between the funnels and one after of the funnels.